mairabay/FindWellandInacessibleSupermarkets/README.md

 The Talend job can be compiled into an OSGi Bundle (https://en.wikipedia.org/wiki/OSGi) and deployed in Talend's Runtime container (a web container based on Apache Karaf: https://karaf.apache.org).
 This will make the job available to other applications as a RESTful web service, returning a JSON file with the resulting inaccessible supermarkets.

 The application is currently configured to be available on the follwing URL: "/getWellandInacessibleSupermarkets" .
-When running locally, the resulting JSON can be seen via browser request to http://localhost:8088/getWellandInacessibleSupermarkets (provided the "RESTService" job is running in Talend ESB or the "RESTService-0.1.jar" is deployed on a local container).
+When running locally, the resulting JSON can be seen via browser request to http://localhost:8088/getWellandInacessibleSupermarkets (provided the "RESTService" job is running in Talend ESB or the "RESTService-0.1.jar" is deployed in a local Talend Runtime container).

 Talend's Runtime container comes with the ESB installation .zip file (see link in the Technology section above).

 To deploy Talend Runtime on a server, follow instructions here: https://help.talend.com/display/TalendESBInstallationGuide60EN/3.8.1+Installing+the+Talend+Runtime+containers.

+## Docker - NEW! ##

+The Talend job has now been updated to run on Docker!

+You can export the Docker-RESTService job or you can just use the Docker-RESTService-0.1.jar included in this repository and deploy it into any Docker container running Talend Runtime 6.3.0 (you can use my container, found here: https://hub.docker.com/r/mairabay/talend-runtime-esb-6.3.0/).

+Or if you want, there is also a full Docker container with the Web Service already depolyed in Talend Runtime.
+That can be found here: https://hub.docker.com/r/mairabay/niagara-open-data-demo/.

+## API - NEW! ##

+The complete Docker container is also deployed in https://niagaraopendatademo.azurewebsites.net/services/services/getWellandInaccessibleSupermarkets.
+You can use that URL as an API service, to get the resulting JSON from this web service.

+## Front-End - NEW! ##

+We finally have a front-end for this app!!!
+You can access it here: https://niagaratransitacessibility.bubbleapps.io/

 ### Desired future enhancements: ###

-- Create a web interface for runnng the transformation and displaying the results. (the Talend job can be deployed in the Talend Runtime container (an implementation of Apache Karaf), making it accessible to a web front-end as RESTful webservice (returning a JSON file)).
+- Display all supermarkets in the map at the same time
+- Add other location types and cities

 ### License: ###